 Comparative Costs of Antenatal Courses

 In the UK, the NHS offer a free class usually in the hospitals or a private-run paid for class which can be anything from 150 pounds per class.
-Here in South Africa, in the main cities like Johannesburg and Cape Town, some classes are over R1000 for 10 classes you have to attend.
-Our Just Engage class costs R780 to join which gives you access to all the content as well as ongoing access to new content as it gets added.
-A refresher antenatal class is an available extra.
-You also gain access to the online community, the blogposts, the forum and the online shop but these are available to the public too.
+Here in South Africa, in the main cities like Johannesburg and Cape Town, most classes are well over R1000 for 10 classes you have to attend.
+Our Just Engage class costs R950 join which gives you a lifetime subscription to all the content as well as ongoing access to new content as it gets added.
+You also gain access to the online community, the blogposts, the forum and soon the online shop but these are available to the public too.

 To register for a Just Engage Antenatal Course online, click here and purchase your class so you can get started immediately.